Hill Dems say Roger Stone indictment a preview of 'coming attractions'

 “Who directs a senior “Trump Campaign Official?”
 ONLY a more senior campaign official. #RogerStone,” tweeted Rep. Eric Swalwell, D-Calif., another member of the House Intelligence panel and possible 2020 Democratic presidential contender.

-Speaker Nancy Pelosi, D-Calif., said it was "very interesting to see the kinds of people that the president of the United States has surrounded himself with."
+Speaker Nancy Pelosi, D-Calif., gave a measured response, saying it was "very interesting to see the kinds of people that the president of the United States has surrounded himself with."

 "This connection to the integrity of our elections is obviously something we have to get to the truth about," she said as she arrived at the Capitol Friday.
 "But it also bothersome to see his connections to Russia and the president’s suggestions that we should question whether we should be in NATO which is a dream come true for Vladimir Putin."